Last updated: April 17, 2023

 Disclosure of Privacy Principles to Customers

 The notice may be delivered by mail, or electronically, as specified in the pertinent regulation.
-If the notice is provided electronically, the consumer must be required to acknowledge receipt as a necessary condition for obtaining a financial product or service.
+If the notice is provided electronically, the customer must be required to acknowledge receipt as a necessary condition for obtaining a financial product or service.

 All Communications that we provide to you in electronic form will be provided either (1) via e-mail, (2) by access to a website that we will designate in an e-mail notice we send to you at the time the information is available, (3) to the extent permissible by law, by access to a web site that we will generally designate in advance for such purpose.